-Rebecca Christiansen, CPA, MST is the Director of Operations and Information Technology (IT) at Windes.
-She heads the Windes Cybersecurity practice, which offers a full suite of cybersecurity services.
+Rebecca Christiansen, CPA, MST was the Director of Operations and Information Technology (IT) at Windes.
+She headed the Windes Cybersecurity practice, which offers a full suite of cybersecurity services.
 Rebecca conducts numerous trainings on a variety of technical and professional topics and writes a regular cybersecurity blog for the firm’s website.

 Jon Murphy is the Vice President of Alliant Cybersecurity Services.
 He has 25+ years as a Business Technology Leader and IT Risk Management Consultant.
 Jon has created and led Technology Risk Management programs for federal and state governmental entities, eCommerce organizations, and many other verticals.

 Windes offers a comprehensive menu of cybersecurity services to ensure your business is prepared and protected from cyber threats.

 On behalf of Windes and Alliant Cybersecurity, I would like to thank you all for joining us today for what we hope will be a helpful and informative webcast.
 I am Rebecca Christiansen and I am the director of operations NIT at Windes, and we are a accounting firm in Southern California that provides full service and has been in business for 95 years.
 I am joined today by Jon Murphy, who is the vice president of cybersecurity services for Alliant Cybersecurity.
 Windes and Alliant have had a decade-long relationship that allows us to provide a range of consultative services to our clients, so that no matter what the issue is, you can turn to us for help.
 We have provided our contact information here.